jonathanschimpf/learn-nextjs-dashboard/README.md

 <p>&nbsp;<p>

-Next.js Dashboard — A course with 16 chapters that take you from React to Next.js.

-Next.js The React Framework for the Web.
+Next.js Dashboard — A course with 16 chapters aiming to take you from the React library to Next.js, the React framework for the web.
+Explore the foundations of Next.js by building a fully functional demo website that uses all of the latest features in this guided course.

 Used by some of the world's largest companies, Next.js enables you to create high-quality web applications with the power of React components.